In this Article

 - Dosing considerations for Dhea.

+DHEA is POSSIBLY UNSAFE when taken by mouth in high doses or long-term.
 Do not use DHEA in doses higher than 50-100 mg a day or for a long period of time.
-Using higher doses or long-term use of DHEA can increase the chance of side effects.
+Using higher doses or using for a long time period can increase the chance of side effects.

 Report Problems to the Food and Drug Administration